Emperor Yao: Legacy

 Often extolled as the morally perfect and intelligent sage-king, Yao's benevolence and diligence served as a model to future Chinese monarchs and emperors.
 Early Chinese accounts often speak of Yao, Shun and Yu the Great as historical figures, and contemporary historians believed they may represent leader-chiefs of allied tribes who established a unified and hierarchical system of government in a transition period to the patriarchal feudal society.
 In the Classic of History, one of the Five Classics, the initial chapters deal with Yao, Shun and Yu.

 Of his many contributions, Yao is said to have invented the game of Weiqi (Go), reportedly to favorably influence his vicious playboy son Danzhu.
 After the customary three-year mourning period after Yao's death, Shun named Danzhu as the ruler but the people only recognized Shun as the rightful heir.
+Some scholars offer a structural reading of the myth, interpreting it as a symbolic representation of a clash of opposing elements (Yao embodying heaven, Shun the earth, and Danzhu water) tied to the theme of controlling the Great Flood described above.
+Confucius is said to have later criticized the game as inducing greed and idleness.

 Astronomical observations

 According to some Chinese classic documents such as Yao Dian (Document of Yao) in Shang Shu (Book of Documents), and Wudibenji (Records for the Five Kings) in the Shiji (Historic Records), Yao assigned astronomic officers to observe celestial phenomena such as the sunrise, sunset, and the rising of the evening stars.
 This was done in order to make a solar and lunar calendar with 366 days for a year, also providing for the leap month.

 Some recent archaeological work at Taosi, an ancient site in Shanxi, dating to 2300 BCE – 1900 BCE, may have provided some evidence for this.
 A sort of an ancient observatory – the oldest in East Asia – was found at Taosi that seems to coincide with the ancient records.

 Some Chinese archaeologists believe that Taosi was the site of a state called Tang (唐) conquered by Emperor Yao and made to be his capital.

 The structure consists of an outer semi-ring-shaped path, and a semi-round rammed-earth platform with a diameter of about 60 m; it was discovered in 2003–2004.